kushagraa-j/cpp/1.BASICS/1.7.Assignment-and-Initialisation/main.md

 int d {7};   // initializer in braces          -> brace initialisation
 ```

-You should prefer brace initialisation also called uniform initialisation as it supports more data types and
+You should prefer brace initialisation also called uniform initialisation as it supports more data types unlike the others and
-has benefits like disallowing “narrowing” conversions.
+has benefits like being more effecient and disallowing “narrowing” conversions.
 That means you cant put 4.3 in a integer using braces, as you can inside
 copy and direct, they narrow it to 4.

+Initialize your variables upon creation.
+You may eventually find cases where you want to ignore this advice for a specific reason
+(e.g. a performance critical section of code that uses a lot of variables), and that’s okay, as long the choice is made deliberately.